Lines

 Tax-RowBeavertail

-CLASS: STONE ROW
+CLASS: STONE LINE

 This family of stone row must be too low to be a wall, and the stones must abut one another, making the line “solid.”
 Most are made of stones small enough to move easily by hand, and are almost exclusively used for decorative purposes in parks, gardens, and homes.
 The most familiar is the cobblestone or paving stone border along a driveway, separating grass from asphalt, or mulch from yard.
 Blocks of cut stone, bricks, and jagged stones are used as well.